Mature Masculine

 Active Shadow: The Jerk

-In the Jerk shadow, the energy of the Jester becomes cruel, mocking, and disrespectful.
-You use humor as a weapon—to wound, to dominate, to feel superior.
+In the Jerk shadow, the Trickster's energy becomes cruel, mocking, and disrespectful.
+We use humor as a weapon—to wound, to dominate, to feel superior.

-You mock what others hold sacred, calling it "just a joke."
-You laugh at people rather than with them.
+We mock what others hold sacred, calling it "just a joke."
+We laugh at people rather than with them.

 This looks funny on the outside, but inside it's driven by insecurity or cruelty.